 #6: You bribe with external rewards

-Establish your authority as a parent by requiring your kids to obey without having to bribe.
-Lets say you tell your son he’ll have a new toy if he cleans his room.
-This sets him up to expect unrelated and external rewards for doing regular tasks.
+Establish your authority as a parent by requiring your kids to follow instructions without having to bribe.
+Lets say you tell your child she’ll have a new toy if she cleans her room.
+This sets her up to expect unrelated and external rewards for doing regular tasks.
 (Read why rewards don’t work well.)

-Instead, encourage him to feel proud for a job well done.
-He should clean his room because:
+Instead, encourage her to feel proud of a job well done.
+She should clean her room because:

-- that’s what you expect him to do
+- that’s what you expect her to do

-- he’ll be able to enjoy a clean room, and
+- she’ll be able to enjoy a clean room, and

 #7: You don’t encourage gratitude

-Model and tell your child the appropriate times to say “thank you” and she’ll pick it up and say it on her own.
-Thank her as well when she does something for you so that she knows this is what everyone does.
+Model and tell your child the appropriate times to say “thank you,” and she’ll pick it up and say it on her own.
+Thank her as well when she does something for you so she knows this is what everyone does.

 Don’t allow her to keep taking and receiving without so much as an acknowledgment to the giving part.
 The benefits of fostering gratitude are many and will help avoid spoiling your child.